zuozhenggh/learning-library/analytics-library/oas-workshop/augmented-analytics-for-hr/augmented-analytics-for-hr.md

 ***Note:***  All scripts for this lab are stored in the /u01/workshop/json folder and are run as the oracle user.

-## Step 1: Using Machine Learning to Accelerate Root Cause Analysis
+## STEP 1: Using Machine Learning to Accelerate Root Cause Analysis
 In this exercise we will explore employee attrition.
 We would like to predict who is at risk for voluntary termination.

 First, we will review basic descriptive statistics, attribute importance, key segments and identify anomalies related to employee attrition.